oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

   presentations of the same credential.
-* Verifier/Verifier Unlinkability: The presentations made to two different Verifiers should not reveal that the same credential was presented (e.g., if the two Verifiers collude, data leaks from one Verifier to the other, or if both are forced by a third party to reveal the presentations made to them).
+* Verifier/Verifier Unlinkability: The presentations made to two different Verifiers should not reveal that the same credential was presented (e.g., if the two Verifiers collude, or if they are forced by a third party to reveal the presentations made to them, or data leaks from one Verifier to the other).
 * Issuer/Verifier Unlinkability (Honest Verifier): An Issuer of a credential should not be able to know that a user presented this credential unless the Verifier is sharing presentation data with the Issuer